antaramukh/ETG-Breast-Cancer-Classification/README.md

 For this project, we have used Keras which is a high-level Neural Networks API built on top of low level neural networks APIs like Tensorflow and Theano.
 There are two ways to build Keras models: sequential and functional.

 **1. Sequential API:** It allows you to create models layer-by-layer for most problems.
-It is limited in that it does not allow you to create models that share layers or have multiple inputs or outputs.
-We use Sequectial model for this project.
+It is limited, in that, it does not allow you to create models that share layers or have multiple inputs or outputs.
+We use Sequential model for this project.

 **2. Functional API:** It is more flexible than the sequential API.
 It is more powerful than the sequential API in the sense branching or sharing of layers is allowed here.
 And also it can have multiple inputs and outputs.